DIY Wooden Caddy Image Transfer TutorialAmanda Bachelder

 Applying Additional Details

-To the sides of the caddy opposite our image transfers, we applied our Romanesque stencil.
-Our large round brush served us well for this application.
+To the sides of the caddy opposite our image transfers, we applied a Romanesque stencil.

 Once our paint dried completely, we used a fine grit sandpaper to distress the design and add to the vintage look of the caddy.

 We chose to seal our finished project with Clear Topcoat Sealer for a durable matte finish.
-We used our 45mm Topcoat brush to apply two thin, even coats, waiting 24 hours between applications.
+We used our oval brush to apply two thin, even coats, waiting 24 hours between applications.

 We love the idea of using this fun wooden caddy as a centerpiece for Holiday table decor.
 The vintage bird graphics add a charming and unique element to the look!